kushaldas/lym/docs/files.rst

 The second example shows the output in case the *which* command cannot find the executable mentioned.

-.. index:: Use *which* command to see how $PATH variable works
+.. index:: which & $PATH

 Use *which* command to see how $PATH variable works
 ----------------------------------------------------